MFarabi619/Arduino/README.md

  A collection of both major and minor projects using Arduino platforms.

 ## Tooling
-VScode with the Arduino extension was used for development.
+While the Arduino IDEs 1 and 2 are great in their simplicity, they didn't feel very modern.
+So I simply used VScode with the Arduino extension for development.
 If you're doing the same, ensure to do the following first:
 - Set programmer to AVRISP mkII.
 - Select the sketch you wish to run.
 - Select the right board.
 - Select the right port.
+The port on your machine may be different.
 - Import the necessary libraries.
 - All options can found by doing: F1 -> type 'Arduino' to see available options.
 ![image](https://user-images.githubusercontent.com/54924158/231327984-95a65182-3c7b-4cb9-a78a-b0e8d6f90ba3.png)